-Imagine that you are traveling along a winding road that represents your unique life path.
-You are simultaneously riding two horses, like a circus performer who has mastered the art of standing with a foot on each horse.
-The horse on the right is named Looking Good and the one on the left is Feeling Good.
+Imagine traveling along a winding road with signage that names it your Unique Life Path.
+You are simultaneously riding two horses, like a circus performer who has mastered the art of standing up with one foot planted on each horse’s back.
+The horse on the right is called Looking Good, and the one on the left is named Feeling Good.

-Looking Good and Feeling Good need to synchronize their pacing so that you, the rider, get two main benefits.
-When partnered successfully, you reap the rewards of position power in the world from Looking Good. and personal power and inner solidity from Feeling Good.
+Looking Good and Feeling Good want to learn to synchronize their pacing so that you, the rider, get two main benefits.
+When partnered successfully, you reap the rewards of position power in the world from Looking Good and personal power/inner solidity from Feeling Good.

-The problem: Looking Good has a tendency towards domination and over-control.
-Looking Good hungers to be right, good, smart, stable, better than and a winner at all times.
+The problem is that Looking Good tends towards domination and over-control.
+Looking Good seeks protection by trying to be right, better than and a winner at all times.

-Looking Good strives to be the lead horse, demands positive accomplishment and is relentless in the pursuit of more, bigger and better results.
+Looking Good is always striving for perfection and is relentless in the pursuit of more, bigger and better results.

 Feeling Good gets fatigued with Looking Good’s inability to be satisfied.
-The push for perfection is frantic and anxiety producing.
+The push for perfection is anxiety-producing and all-consuming.
 Sometimes Feeling Good intentionally slows down in silent protest.
-You’ll know it because your ride becomes uncomfortably precarious and you are over-stretched.
+As a result, your ride becomes precariously uncomfortable.

-Feeling Good has dreams of sauntering down the path on a pristine day, stopping occasionally to nibble clover on the side of the road.
-Feeling Good likes to be productive but also loves variety and loses vitality and zest for living when subjected to Looking Good’s constant demands to hurry up so that they never lose their competitive edge.
+Feeling Good has dreams of sauntering down the path while occasionally stopping to nibble clover on the side of the road.
+Feeling Good likes to be productive but also loves variety and loses a vital zest for living when subjected to Looking Good’s constant pushing and prodding.

-Let go of seeing your life as a never-ending problem to be solved.
+Resolve to let go of seeing your life as a never-ending problem to be solved.
 Decide to embrace each day as a new opportunity to practice the art of thriving.
-Use your feelings as an internal compass to let you know how Looking Good and Feeling Good are communicating.
+Use your feelings as an internal compass to let you know how Looking Good and Feeling Good is communicating.
 Validate your accomplishments and learn to pace yourself, so you discover your unique and personal rhythm, timing and tempo.

 Wholeheartedly embrace the worthwhile task of reining in your runaway need for unrealistic perfection while encouraging your feelings to add vitality and emotional sincerity to everything you pursue.

 As you learn to be both productive and emotionally solid, your sense of personal mastery will blossom naturally into a wholehearted involvement and commitment to the quality and not just the quantity of your life.